SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 The goal is to turn raw NBA statistics from the relevant categories into a single player ranking metric that will help team managers understand a single player’s relative fantasy value.
 It would be easy if there was one statistical category to keep track of – players would be ranked by the number of points they get, for example.
 [In fact, *Points* leagues are an alternative scoring format that assigns every statistical category a uniform ‘point’ value, which is too easy to be any fun.]
 But category leagues require comparisons across 9 different measures.
 How can you value a player that gets a lot of points and few rebounds vs. one that gets a lot of rebounds and few assists?
 How do you compare a player that shoots an average free throw percentage on high volume, to a player that shoots above average on low volume?

+As mentioned above, standardization is the accepted - and criticized - method for comparing different distributions.
 Before we get into that, it is important to understand the distributions.

 ### Distributions